KP apex committee decides to dismantle all Kurram bunkers in bid to restore peace

 Participants at the apex committee included senior civil and military leadership, relevant members of the provincial cabinet, as well as officials from the relevant divisional and district administrations.

-The committee also announced the timely provision of medicines and other essential items.
+The committee also announced the timely provision of medicines and other essential items to Kurram.
+Connecting routes to the district’s Parachinar have remained cut off due to security reasons, leading to shortages of medicine and food supplies.

+It said that the private bunkers in the area would be dismantled “at all costs”, adding that the “trend of weapons” from the area needed to be eliminated for sustained peace.

+“All land routes would open only when the heavy weaponry has been removed.’

 The meeting was to review the situation in Kurram, the KP government’s measures to restore peace, and other related matters, according to an official statement released earlier.